 - Follow the vehicle manufacturer's recommended instructions for vehicle start-up. - a.
-Open the Fuel Cylinder Manual Shut-Off Valve(s) by turning the valve 1/4-turn counter-clockwise. - b.
-Open the FMM Manual Shut-Off Valve by turning the valve 1/4-turn counter-clockwise. - 2.
+Open the YELLOW Fuel Cylinder Manual Shut-Off Valve by turning the valve 1/4-turn counter-clockwise. - 2.
 Turn the ignition switch to ON and allow a few seconds delay for the vehicle to start up.

-NOTE: This "delay" is the time it takes for the gas to flow from the storage cylinder through the solenoid valve to the engine.
+NOTE: There will be a short 5 to 10 second "delay" for the gas to flow from the storage cylinder through the solenoid valve to the engine.